Ewan-Roberts/Kano-test/README.md

+This is an updated Kano development test as the first was terrible

+Also React turns out to be quite good after all.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>